 A little reading from Stephen Buhner’s website will be of great help.
 Stephen Buhner is one of the herbalists that is doing some great work understanding tick-borne diseases.
 This link takes you to the page to read about the experiences of others who were recently bit and the advice they received.

 Tick-borne diseases tend to attack the nervous system.
 So it is important to stay calm.
 I used 15 drops of kava kava tincture for relaxation.

 5. Draw Out Possible Infection

-I made a drawing paste to apply to the bite site:
+After removing the tick and cleansing, I made a drawing paste to apply to the bite site: